 The Priority Sites Concept Paper draws on interviews, research and case studies to identify challenges and opportunities to advancing these sites in the Bay Area.
 The paper also introduces a Priority Sites Pilot Program that will create a pipeline of locally prioritized, regionally significant sites and deliver the support needed to complete projects on these sites.

-MTC and Association of Bay Area Governments staff hosted a webinar on September 21, 2022 to highlight findings from the Priority Sites Concept Paper and provide further insight into the pilot program’s proposed approach to advancing major reuse projects.
+MTC, Association of Bay Area Governments and Bay Area Housing Finance Authority staff hosted a webinar on September 21, 2022 to highlight findings from the Priority Sites Concept Paper and provide further insight into the pilot program’s proposed approach to advancing major reuse projects.

 This chapter explores how the locations where housing is built, and in what form, can impact the greatest challenges facing the Bay Area today.
 These challenges include housing unaffordability, exclusion from opportunity and greenhouse gas emissions.